NFOK14016U Brewing 1

 Approval of minimum 80% of written assignments given irregularly during the course

-Minimum 80 % course participation
+Minimum 80 % course participation in lab. exercises, excursions and project work

 - Only certain aids allowed